kjmcodes/kjmcodes/README.md

 ## Hi, I'm Kevin!
-I leverage 6 years of experience in technical writing and software engineering to improve the developer experience and build strong communities.
+I leverage 6 years of experience in technical writing and software engineering to help brands connect with their developer communities.

-My duties involve crafting technical documentation, supplementary educational and promotional content, and providing technical support as needed.
+My duties in developer relations involve crafting technical documentation, supplementary educational and promotional content, and providing technical support as needed.

 ### My Skills